 If you do not import and export products directly check that any agent or business you use is prepared.

-Read the guidance on simplified customs procedures for trading with the EU if we leave without a deal.
+Read the guidance on simplified customs procedures for trading with the EU from 1 january 2021.

 Further information is provided in HMRC’s advice for businesses trading with the EU.

 After the UK leaves the EU, plants and plant products (for example, vegetables, seeds and fruit) currently managed under the EU plant passport scheme will be subject to UK import controls.
 There is a new process you must follow.

 Read the guidance on importing and exporting plants and plant products from 1 January 2021 and plant health controls.

 You’ll need to list the seed variety you’re exporting on the EU Common Catalogue via a member state.